hal9000cc/live_trading_indicators/README.md

 import live_trading_indicators as lti lti.config(max_empty_bars_fraction=-1, max_empty_bars_consecutive=-1)
 ```
+The presence of the first and last bars in the date range is also checked.
+For more details, see [Settings](https://github.com/hal9000cc/live_trading_indicators/edit/stable/README.md#settings).
 ### Informational messages
 By default, log messages are output to the console, and you will see similar messages:
 ```